 In HBase 1.0, the

-HTable class is replaced by three new interfaces:
+HTable class is replaced by the following interfaces:

-org.apache.hadoop.hbase.client.Table: Allows you to work with data in a single table.
+org.apache.hadoop.hbase.client.Table: Enables you to work with data in a single table.

-org.apache.hadoop.hbase.client.BufferedMutator: Allows you to perform asynchronous batch writes to a table.
+org.apache.hadoop.hbase.client.BufferedMutator: Enables you to perform asynchronous batch writes to a table.
 Use this class instead of calling the

 org.apache.hadoop.hbase.client.RegionLocator: Provides access to information about a table's regions.